Objectives Of Consumer Protection Act

 • SOCIAL RESPONSIBILITY: – A businessman has a social obligation towards various groups and the customer is one of the important groups.
 It is the responsibility of a businessman to provide quality goods at a reasonable price.

 • MORAL JUSTIFICATION: – Ethics was part of the profession only but today ethics is playing a very important role in business also.
-Moral value practiced by the businessmen adds glory to businessmen.
+Moral value practised by businessmen adds glory to businessmen.

 • GOVERNMENT INTERVENTION:– If businessmen want to avoid the intervention of govt.
-Then they should not involve in unfair trade practices.
-Govt intervention may spoil the image of business so businessmen should involve in the activities to protect the interest of the consumer.
+Then they should not be involved in unfair trade practices.
+Govt intervention may spoil the image of business so businessmen should be involved in the activities to protect the interest of the consumer.

 Importance Of Consumer Protection Act